The Jacksonville Jaguars Draft History and Comments : 2003 NFL Draft First Round PickByron Leftwich

 - The 2001 NFL Draft pt 2

-The Jaguars declined further with a 6-10 record, their second losing record in a row.
-This earned the Jags the 9th pick in the 2002 Draft.
-He of course didn’t know it but this was Tom Coughlin’s last draft as the Jaguars head coach/GM.
+The Jaguars remained depressingly consistent with a 6-10 record, their third losing record in a row.
+This earned the Jags the 8th pick in the 2003 Draft.
+This was the first draft without Tom Coughlin. .
 The Jags had 9 draft picks.
 I will go over each selection and say something concerning the player, if deserving.
 I will also bring up any missed opportunity where the Jags, with hindsight on my side, could have made a better selection.
 I will also bring up anything interesting related to the draft…Jaguar or not.
-As Cher once famously sang…”If I could turn back time…”
+As Huey Lewis once famously sang…”Gonna Go Back in Time…”

 Follow me on Twitter @gumbussy.
-I’ll make ya famous!
+I triple dog dare ya!!!